ism-dme/lm-vs/documentation/structure.md

 * The coloring schemes of created image files

 The basis for these decisions are the relations between the example versions outlined in the section above.
-The *conceptual* aspects of the encoding and rendering of different example relations will be discussed in the following section, while the *encoding* and technical aspects are documented in a separate document intended for contributors.
+The *conceptual* aspects of the encoding have been discussed above, and the conceptual aspects of the rendering will be following below, while the actual *encoding* and technical aspects are documented in a separate document intended for contributors.

-## equal
+**equal**

-Examples with relation “equal” have the same input, including errors and emendations.
-Therefore these examples don't need to be re-encoded at all: They are in the `1756` base file, and the `1769` example simply refers to it through “basedon” in the JSON file.
+Examples with relation “equal” have the same content, including errors and emendations.
+Therefore these examples don't need to be recompiled at all because the visual appearance is identical.

-The score rendering is identical, so conceptually no separate image files have to be compiled.
-But it has to be discussed whether separate equal files should be produced with the proper file names to be used in the respective editions.^[ActuaIf this is desired it should not be done through LilyPond but by creating a file copy in the OS.]
+**TODO: This has to be discussed**.
+It is not clear yet whether the example will be picked from the same file in both editions or if there should be a renamed copy.^[If this is desired it should not be done through LilyPond but by creating a file copy in the OS.]
 It has to be discussed and decided whether it is better to have redundant files, but with a proper location-name, or to use the ”original” file name at the ”wrong” place, indicating the actual relationship.
-This issue does not only affect the prefix but also differing page locations.
+This issue does not only affect the prefix but also examples with differing differing page locations.

-## new
+**new**

 New examples are completely independent from the `1756` edition.
-Any such example will have to be encoded in a *new* file within the directory of the new edition, and it will be compiled to a new image file with the new prefix.
+Any such example will be rendered to a new image file with the example name from the newer edition, e.g.  `1769_218_3`.

-## removed
+**removed**

-Examples that are not present anymore in the later edition can simply be ignored.
-There is no need for any encoding, and the example will simply not be used in the later edition.
+Examples that are removed in the later edition can be ignored.
+There will simply be just one rendered image file representing the `1756` example, and the example will simply not be used in the later edition.

-## corrections

-*Gehe ich gehe recht davon aus, dass für diese Beispiele _keine_ visuelle _Darstellung_ der Unterschiede zwischen den Ausgaben erforderlich ist?
-Ich stelle mir vor, dass in jeder Edition nur der jeweilige Textstand wiedergegeben wird, mit den _für die aktuelle Edition erforderlichen_ Emendationen der Neuausgabe in grau hervorgehoben.*

-## variants
+**corrections** and **variants**

+Examples exposing variants and corrections are the most complex issue because the various modes of displaying the editions require up to four different image files to be rendered from the sources, with differing names and colour schemes.

+*variants*

+Examples vith musical variants are presented in four different ways, which makes it necessary to render four different image files.
+File names are appended with `_<edition>`, where the prepended edition key indicates the base file, while the appendix indicates the edition the file is *used* in.

+1. Example from `1756` “as is”, i.e. without marking any differences.
+Emendations are highlighted by grey colouring.
+The image file is named according to the base example name, with `_1756` appended, e.g. `1756_043_1_1756`.
+2. Example from `1769` “as is”, i.e. without marking any differences.
+Emendations are highlighted by grey colouring.
+The image file is named according to the base example name, with `_1769` appended, e.g. `1756_043_1_1769`.
+3. Example for display in `1756`, with variants from `1769` highlighted.
+This is based on the original example, but uses readings from `1769` where they differ.
+The 1769 readings are highlighted in colour a).
+If there should be emendations *within* such a reading they are highlighted in “grey” -- which in this case means a lighter shade of the used colour a).
+   The name is based on the base example name appended with `_1756-diff-1769` -- which indicates a display of the `1756` edition with differing readings from the `1769` edition.
+4. Example for display in `1769`, with variants from `1756` highlighted.
+This is based on the `1769` edition but uses and highlights readings from the `1756` edition.
+The file name is based on the original example name with `_1769-diff-1756` appended (1769 version with readings from 1756 highlighted).